Sustainable finance: Mandatory and voluntary disclosure

 In addition, another tool and some standards lie in reporting and transparency.
 In 2015, the Financial Stability Board (FSB) launched the Taskforce on Climate-related Financial Disclosures (TCFD) which is led by Michael Bloomberg.
 The TCFD's recommendations aim to encourage companies to better disclose the climate-related risks in their business, as well as their internal governance enabling the management of these risks.
-In the United Kingdom, the Governor of the Bank of England, Mark Carney, has actively supported the TCFD's recommendations and has called on several occasions for the implementation of obligations for companies in the financial sector to be transparent and to take into account financial risks in their management, notably through climate stress tests.
+In the United Kingdom, the governor of the Bank of England, Mark Carney, has actively supported the TCFD's recommendations and has called on several occasions for the implementation of obligations for companies in the financial sector to be transparent and to take into account financial risks in their management, notably through climate stress tests.

 In France, the 2015 Energy Transition Law requires institutional investors to be transparent about their integration of Environmental, Social and Governance Criteria into their investment strategy.

 Nevertheless, empirical research has shown the limited effect of disclosure policies if they remain voluntary.

 In addition, in October 2022, the Corporate Sustainability Reporting Directive was adopted.
 This new reporting rule will apply to all large firms, whether listed on stock markets or not.
 Therefore, around 50,000 companies will be covered by new rules, compared to about 11,700 with the former set of rules.
 More precisely, the impact of an organization on the environment, human rights and social standards will be introduced in this CSRD.
 Indeed, this reporting directive asks for more detailed reporting requirements thanks to common criteria, in line with the EU’s climate goals.
-The Commission will adopt the first set of standards by June 2023 after that, the aim of the Commission is to enlarge more and more companies to this set of standards.
+The commission will adopt the first set of standards by June 2023 after that, the aim of the commission is to enlarge more and more companies to this set of standards.
 Indeed, from 1 January 2026, the rules will apply to listed SMEs and other undertakings, with reports due in 2027.
 However, SMEs can opt out until 2028.
 Thanks to this new set of rules, the EU has become a front-runner in global sustainability reporting standards.

-Green Monetary Policy
+Green monetary policy

 Policymakers, through their green monetary policies, help speed up the adoption of sustainable finance by supporting the development of investment instruments and fund structures tailored specifically to sustainable finance, creating incentives for investors, and establishing a regulatory agenda to standardize ESG measures of performance.
+According to the EDHEC 2019 survey, European investors wanted more ETF products in the areas of socially responsible investing, and for strategies using factor indices.
+By late 2024, ESG ETFs reached over $640 billion in assets.